cploutarchou/docker-rabbitmq-cluster/Readme.md

 ## Prerequisites
 - Docker and Docker Compose (v2 recommended)
+- GNU Make (optional but recommended; required for the helper commands)
 - Ports available: 5672 (AMQP) and 15672 (management via HAProxy)
+- Note: TLS helper targets (nginx-config, certbot-setup, tls-setup) are intended for Linux hosts where Nginx/Certbot are installed.

 ## Installation